drorlab/atom3d/docs/getting_started.rst

    | There are functions available for performing many common tasks on macromolecular structure.
 See the :ref:`usage examples <examples>` for some common use cases, and explore the API documentation to find specific functions.

-   | If we are missing a function you think would be useful, please consider :ref:`contributing <contributing>`!
+   | If we are missing a function you think would be useful, please consider :doc:`contributing </contributing>`!

 5. **Can I contribute datasets and models back to ATOM3D?**
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

    | Yes!
 We are happy to accept new datasets and models!
-See :ref:`contributing <contributing>` for details.
+See :doc:`contributing </contributing>` for details.

 Reference
 *************